PNNL-Comp-Mass-Spec/DeepKS/docs/index.md

 ### Full API Specification
 Below, you will find a scrollable list of API functions found in `DeepKS.api.main`.
 <div><iframe width=100% height=500px src="api_pydoctor_docs/index.html"></iframe></div>

+## Running tests
+It may be useful to run the tests to make sure everything is working properly (especially if the user modifies the DeepKS API).
+To do this run — from the top-level directory — `python3 -m unittest -fvb DeepKS.tests.test`.
+If all tests pass, and you want to see code coverage, you can run `coverage run -m unittest discover -fvb` and then `coverage -m report`.

 # File Explainer
 Below, you will find a scrollable tree of files in this repository and their descriptions.
 Boldfaced nodes represent directories.